DivyaratanPopli/Kinship_Inference/README.md

 ```

 # Running KINgaroo

+IMPORTANT: Please make sure that your input bamfiles are filtered (remove duplicates, and apply standard filters for quality control).
+Unfiltered duplicates may affect the results.
 You can run KINgaroo from the terminal by typing:
 ```
   KINgaroo [-h] -bam  -bed  -T  -cnt  [-c] [-i] [-t] [-cest] [-d] [-tar] [-cont] [-r] [-p]